Svend0/pdsnd_github/README.md

 ### Description
-This project allows the user to select a database, and then run an analysis of the Bikeshare data contained within it to understand the usage of bikes on a given day, month or all.
+This project allows the user to select a database, and then run an analysis of the Bikeshare data.
+It displays descriptive statistics of the data once a filter has been applied.
+This filter can be a day of the week (or all days) and a month (or all months).

 ### Files used
 bikeshare.py